MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoftml/packagehelp/loss.md

  #`loss functions`: Classification and Regression Loss functions

+ Applies to version 1.3.0 of package MicrosoftML.

  ##Description

 The loss functions for classification and regression.